slotThe/slotThe.github.io/posts/fixing-lsp-mode.md

      src="../images/fixing-lsp-mode/lsp-rust-improved-hover.png"
      alt="Instead of the module, show the type singature">

-which looks much more useful; to me.
+which looks much more useful to me.

 Luckily, this is exactly the same situation as in the Haskell case, which we already fixed.